niqdev/devops/docs/jvm.md

 ### String

-As a general rule of thumb, all objects are stored in the heap and only references are stored in the stack.
-In reality the jvm for optimization maybe store some objects also in the stack, but this is not visibile.
-Strings are immutable and if "short" are stored in a pool in the heap to be reused.
+As a general rule of thumb, all objects are stored on the Heap and only references are stored in the Stack.
+In reality the JVM for optimization maybe store some objects also in the Stack, but this is not visibile.
+Strings are immutable and if "short" are stored in a pool on the Heap to be reused.

-When you create a new string with quotes `"hello"`, the JVM creates and retrieve the string from a constant pool.
+When you create a new string with quotes e.g. `"hello"`, the JVM creates and retrieve the string from a constant pool.
 To create a new object every time use the `new String("hello")`.
 To force a lookup in the pool use `intern()`.
 Use `==` to compare the reference (address in memory)

 ```java
 String s1 = "hello";